gbmhunter/BlogAssets/README.rst

 CallbackExample
 ---------------

-A SWIG example showing how to implements callbacks that cross between Python and C++.
+A SWIG example showing how to implement callbacks that cross between Python and C++.

 Run the command: